mjstn/xv_11_driver/README.md

 Once it has been made and registered by sourcing it to your environment you may run it as follows

-The following ROS2 parameters are defaulted but should be able to be changed at runtime
+The following ROS2 parameters are defaulted as below and can be set using parameters

     port              /dev/tty_xv11_driver
     baud_rate         115200
     frame_id          neato_laser
+    firmware_version  2

 Run the driver and it should generate scan data on topic /scan